 Underground Basilica of Porta Maggiore

-Carved from volcanic tufa rock in the first century AD, the basilica was once home to an obscure cult called Neopythagoreanis.
-Built over 2000 years ago by a rich Roman family of devotees.
-It was accidentally discovered in 1917 during the construction of a railway line that brought it to light.
-After extensive renovations, itโs now open to the public.
+The basilica, carved from volcanic tufa rock in the first century AD, was once home to an obscure cult called Neopythagoreanis.
+It was built over 2000 years ago by a wealthy Roman family of devotees and was accidentally discovered in 1917 during the construction of a railway line.
+After extensive renovations, it’s now open to the public.
+Inside are lavishly decorated ceilings with stucco reliefs of gods, animals and mythical creatures.

 Piramide Cestia (The Pyramid of Caius Cestus)

-Archaeological area Santa Croce in Gerusalemme
+Archaeological Complex of Santa Croce in Gerusalemme

 Tempio Rotondo, Temple of Portunus and Bocca della Verita

-Tivoli – Villa Adriana (Hadrianโs Villa)
+Tivoli – Villa Adriana (Hadrian’s Villa)

-Hadrianโs villa is a testament to the magnificence and grandeur of the Roman Empire.
+Hadrian’s villa is a testament to the magnificence and grandeur of the Roman Empire.
 As a traveller and a keen architect, Hadrian drew inspiration for his villa from places in other parts of the world.
 Today, you can see the magnificent gardens, spas, and Teatro Marittimo (Maritime Theatre) remnants, an island where the emperor came seeking isolation.

 Also impressive is the Canopus, an elongated lake surrounded by sculptures and columns, which is a copy of the sanctuary of Serapis near Alexandria.
+Take a guided tour of Hadrian’s Villa and the gardens of Villa D’Este in Tivoli.

 Roman ruins of Ostia Antica